akbinod/akbinod.Tuner/README.md

 #new import
 import TunedFunction

-#new decorator
+#new decorator, and parameter
 @TunedFunction()
 def find_circles(image, radius, tuner=None)
-#new parameter

 	#your original implementation

 	# new lines of code before you return
-    if not tuner is None:
+    if not tuner is None: tuner.image = result_image
-        tuner.results = results
-        tuner.image = result_image

     return results